|A Great Guide to the Gardens|

 Many plants of the Rudbeckia species go by the name Brown-Eyed Susan.
 From the number of petals (13) on each bloom, we think this one is Rudbeckia fulgida, sometimes also called Orange Coneflower and sometimes Black-Eyed Susan--an enormously popular garden perennial that provides masses of brilliant golden color the summer long.

 |'Robert Poore' Garden Phlox|

-'Robert Poore' Garden Phlox (Phlox paniculata 'Robert Poore') is a stunning phlox that in summer bears an abundance of gorgeous red-purple flowers.
-With full sun and moist (but not soggy) soil it can grow rather quickly to 5 feet tall and 3 feet wide.
-Ideal for the cottage garden, perennial border, or landscape.
+'Robert Poore' Garden Phlox (Phlox paniculata 'Robert Poore') is a literally spectacular plant that bears an enormous profusion of gorgeous. vivid red-purple flowers in summer.
+With full sun and moist (not soggy) soil it grows rather quickly to 5 feet tall and 3 feet wide.
+A perfect plant for the cottage garden, perennial border, or landscape.

 |Rainbow Knock Out Roses|

 The Knock Out family of roses has all but revolutionized the role of roses in gardening and landscaping.
 The original red Knock Out introduced in 2000, for example, is today the most widely sold rose in North America.
 Easy to grow and extremely disease-and-pest resistant, Knock Outs bloom heavily from spring to frost, can be trimmed as desired, and are virtually self-cleaning.
 The Rainbow Knock Out Rose is justly a 2007 All America Rose Society winner for its abundance of beautiful coral-pink blossoms with yellow centers.
 More compact than other Knock Outs, it grows to 4 feet tall and as wide.
 In sum, it's a winner on all counts.